erininabox/weddingapp/README.md

 ## Technologies Used

 * HTML
-* CSS
+* CSS (Bootstrap, flexbox, grid)
-* JavaScript
+* JavaScript (EJS, MVC)

 ## Existing Features

-* Users can add event projects
+* Users can add and view event projects
-* Within events, users can add dates and vendors
+* Within events, users can add dates, vendors, and notes
-* Vendors' details can be added, currently including name, phone number, and website
 * Users can update/delete events
-* Users can update/delete vendors
 * Users can view vendors by type